Einiosaurus | A Unique Late Cretaceous Ceratopsian Dinosaur

-The Einiosaurus is particularly notable for its forward-curving nasal horn, a feature that sets it apart from other members of its family.
 This dinosaur, like its ceratopsian relatives, was a quadruped that moved on all four legs.
-Its fossils were first discovered in Montana, USA, providing valuable insights into the dinosaur’s life and the environment it inhabited.
+Its fossils have only been discovered in Montana, USA, providing valuable insights into the dinosaur’s life and the environment it inhabited.

 Key Facts